 6.1 The next Main Site Forum meeting is scheduled for Thursday 29th February at 6pm.
+(NB.
+This was subsequently rearranged for Thursday 15th February at 6pm - MW.)

 JB asked if there was a date to bring all three fora together into a single forum.